uga-ssrl/SSRLCV/README.md

 # Tegra SfM

+## File Naming Convention
+If a file has CUDA in it of any sort -> .cu and its header -> .cuh.
+All other files can be .cpp and .h

 ## Compilation

 If you are running this for the first time you need to make a `bin` folder in the root of this repo.

 `make` and `make clean`, per the uz

 Depending on how cuda are installed on your system you make have to change the first few lines in the Makefile to specify the location of the library.

 ## Running